 Lucy joined Watsi on March 12th, 2013.
 Six years ago, Lucy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lucy's most recent donation traveled 8,600 miles to support Mu, a 34 year old homemaker from Thailand, to fund hernia repair surgery.
+Lucy's most recent donation traveled 8,200 miles to support Christine, a small-scale farmer from Uganda, to fund surgery so she can live pain free.

 Mu is a 34-year-old wife and mother, living in Thailand.
 Mu lives with her husband, son, and two daughters in Mae Sot, Tak Province.
 Their family moved from Yangon, Burma to Thailand 14 years ago, in search of better job opportunities.
 Today, Mu is a homemaker, her son is a student, while her two daughters are still too young to study.
 Her husband is a dockworker in Mae Sot.
 Because their income is insufficient to cover their daily expenses, they sometimes have to borrow money from a neighbor.
 About two years ago, Mu developed a femoral hernia.
 Because of the hernia, Mu experiences severe pain in her left groin area, and she also has a lump that has been increasing in size, and which hangs down when she walks.
 Mu is very stressed about her condition, and because of chronic discomfort, she has been unable to keep up with her daily tasks.
 Fortunately, with the help of our medical partner, Burma Children Medical Fund, Mu is scheduled for hernia repair surgery on October 27th, at Mae Sot General Hospital.
 Burma Children Medical Fund is seeking $1,500 to cover the cost of Mu's surgery and care, which should enable Mu to return to a life without the hardship she experiences now.
 Mu said: “I feel like I have to hold myself so this will not fall down when I walk, which makes me feel very uncomfortable.
 I want to receive surgery soon so that I can work to earn more money in the future.
 Now, my baby—our youngest daughter—is older so I will find a job after I have fully recovered from surgery.”